 How New Year’s Eve in New Orleans Started…

-We ventured out of hotel into the pouring down rain of New Orleans in search of a delicious dinner.
+We ventured out of the hotel into the downpour of rain and into New Orleans in search of a delicious dinner.

 The Butcher(@CochonButcherDining) was exactly as it sounds, a butcher shop with a sandwich counter and full bar…which we chose to sit at.